Banigo1/alx_database/README.md

 # Welcome

 This repository contains solutions for ALX database tasks using MySQL.
-It has different directories, each, representing a specific concepts and tasks in database management.
+It has different directories, each, representing specific concepts and tasks in database management.
 The tasks cover various aspects of working with databases, including creating, querying, and managing data using the MySQL database management system.
-Each directory contains a separate script or a collection of related scripts.
+Each directory contains separate scripts or a collection of related scripts.